Thuang6413/INFO8665-ProjectML-Moosic/README.md

 ## 👨‍💻 Author

-Developed by the Moosic Team Led by the brilliant scholar **Mohammed Adeen Shaik**
+Developed by the Moosic Team
 Built using TensorFlow, OpenCV, and Python.

 ---